danielAsaboro/ripple/README.md

 ## 🤝 Contributing

+The whole app was designed by my lovely girlfriend, Ruth Oyamine on short notice;
-We welcome contributions!
+Big thanks to her; Also, We welcome contributions!
 Please follow these steps:

 1. Fork the repository
 2. Create your feature branch